Kingsford-Group/scallop/README.md

 Latest release, including both binary and source code, is [here](https://github.com/Kingsford-Group/scallop/releases/tag/v0.10.1).

 # Installation
+Scallop uses additional libraries of
+Boost, htslib and Clp.
-To install Scallop from the source code, you need to first download/compile Boost, htslib and Clp.
-When you install htslib and Clp, you can either install them to the default system directories (for example, `/usr/local`), in which case you need to use `sudo` to install, or you can install them to your home directories, in which case you need to
+If they have not been installed in your system, you first need to download and install them.
+You can either install them to the default system directories (for example, `/usr/local`), in which case you need to use `sudo` to install, or you can install them to your home directories, in which case you need to